 MacBook Pro Magic Keyboard with Touch Bar and Touch ID

 The Touch Bar at the top of the Magic Keyboard displays a set of tools that changes based on what you’re doing.
 Touch ID (the power button) is located on the right side of the Touch Bar.
-After you set up Touch ID, you can use your fingerprint to unlock MacBook Pro and make purchases from the iTunes Store, App Store, Apple TV app, and Book Store, and on websites using Apple Pay.
+After you set up Touch ID, you can use your fingerprint to unlock MacBook Pro and make purchases from the App Store, Apple TV app, and Book Store, and on websites using Apple Pay.

 Use Touch ID (the power button).
 Press to turn on your MacBook Pro (or just lift the lid or press any key).
 When you first start up or restart, you need to log in by typing your password.
 You set up Touch ID during setup or later in the Touch ID pane of System Preferences.
 After setup, whenever you’re asked for your password after you first log in, you can place your finger lightly on the Touch ID sensor to authenticate instead of typing your password.